libwww-perl/libwww-perl/README.md

 chunk of data makes the length exceed the limit.
 The `Content-Length` header, if present, will indicate the length of the full content and will normally not be the same as `length($res->content)`.

-## max\_redirect

-    my $max = $ua->max_redirect;
-    $ua->max_redirect( $n );

-This reads or sets the object's limit of how many times it will obey redirection responses in a given request cycle.

-By default, the value is `7`.
-This means that if you call ["request" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#request) and the response is a redirect elsewhere which is in turn a redirect, and so on seven times, then LWP gives up after that seventh request.

 ## parse\_head